FarronF/limerick-council-meetings/meetings/2022/01/17-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th December 2021.md

 Road), Limerick.
 The report had been prepared in accordance with Section 179 3(a) of the Planning

-and Development Act 2000 (as amended) and Part 8 of the Planning and Development Regulations,--- 3
+and Development Act 2000 (as amended) and Part 8 of the Planning and Development Regulations,
+---
+3

 2001 (as amended) and noted that it was proposed to proceed in accordance with Section 5 of the